 The most common treatment for sleep apnea is continuous positive airway pressure (CPAP) therapy.
 The CPAP machine keeps your airway open by providing forced air through flexible tubing.
 CPAP therapy requires you to wear a mask as you sleep.
 Although CPAP therapy is effective, some people are unable to adhere to it.
 Your doctor should consider giving you a prescription for a sleep apnea appliance if you are unable to tolerate CPAP therapy or prefer an alternate treatment.
 Many people like an oral appliance because it is comfortable, quiet, portable and easy to wear.
 In some severe cases of sleep apnea, upper airway surgery may be another treatment option.

-The first step in your journey toward a beautiful, healthy smile is to schedule an appointment with our friendly dental experts.
-Please give us a call or complete the appointment request form on this page to begin the process and one of our friendly scheduling coordinators will be in touch with you shortly to finalize your appointment.
+The first step in your journey toward a beautiful, healthy smile is to make your reservation with our friendly dental experts.
+Please give us a call or complete the appointment request form on this page to begin the process and one of our friendly scheduling coordinators will be in touch with you shortly to finalize your reservation.